Fire and rescue services

 More information:

 Entry and exit conditions can change.
-Contact the Palau Bureau of Immigration for details about visas, currency, customs and quarantine rules.
+Contact the Palau’s Bureau of Customs and Border Protection for details about visas, currency, customs and quarantine rules:

 Email: dot@palaunet.com